• Thu. Nov 21st, 2024

 Are you someone who enjoys providing assistance to others while on the airwaves?
 Do you possess a station that consistently transmits a strong signal?
 Are your antennas and amplifier of high quality?
 Additionally, do you have dependable internet access in your operating space?
 If you can affirmatively respond to any of these inquiries, then you possess the ideal qualifications to become a net control operator for this net!
 We are constantly seeking individuals who are willing to contribute as NCS, either on a regular basis or as an alternate NCS.
 Once you have spent some time participating in USTNET and have familiarized yourself with the operation of our nets, you may wish to consider taking on the role of a net control operator.
 Unlike other nets, this net does not require a formal training program, tests, or strict regulations from Board Members that must be adhered to because there is no BOD.

 Our net control operators enjoy complete autonomy in managing their nets, allowing them to make necessary adjustments on the spot when special stations check in or when conditions require it.
 The only expectation we have is that you fulfill your scheduled nets and inform other net controllers in advance if you're unable to do so, by posting a message on the USTNET NCS Email Reflector as early as possible.
 So, are you ready to give it a try?
-For additional information and guidance to get started, please reach out to Anthony, W2ZMZ, at support@ustaw.net We would be thrilled to welcome you as a net control operator within the USTNET Family!
+For additional information and guidance to get started, please reach out to support@ustaw.net, or you could also fill out the Become an NCS form.
+We would be thrilled to welcome you as a net control operator within the USTNET Family!

 Please Donate